When Sinuses Attack!

 What about that cold that won't go away?
 A cold virus can:

-When the tiny openings that drain the sinuses get blocked, mucus becomes trapped in the sinuses.
-Like water in a stagnant pond, it makes a good home for bacteria, viruses, or fungi to grow.
+When the tiny openings that drain the sinuses get blocked, mucus gets trapped in them.
+This makes a good home for bacteria, viruses, or fungi to grow.

-If a cold lasts for more than 10 to 14 days (sometimes you may have a low-grade fever), you may have sinusitis (say: syne-yuh-SY-tus).
+If a cold lasts for more than 10 to 14 days (sometimes you may have a low-grade fever), you may have sinusitis (say: syne-yuh-SY-tis).
 This means an infection of the sinuses.
-Sinusitis is a pretty common infection; in fact, close to 37 million people in the United States have sinusitis each year.
+Sinusitis is a pretty common infection; in fact, millions of people in the United States have sinusitis each year.

-Acute sinusitis may be diagnosed when a cold lasts more than 10 to 14 days.
-Chronic sinusitis means a person has had symptoms for more than 3 months.
-Symptoms may be similar to acute sinusitis, but typically are less severe and not associated with fever.
+Doctors call sinusitis when a cold lasts more than 10 to 14 days.
+It's called sinusitis when a person has symptoms for more than 3 months.

 Less often, a kid could have headache or pain behind the eyes, forehead, and cheeks.